yochannah/cytoscape-intermine/README.md

 ##About
-This project integrates [Intermine](https://github.com/intermine/intermine) gene interaction data with [cytoscape.js](http://js.cytoscape.org/) to visualise the interactions.
+This project takes gene interaction data from [Intermine](https://github.com/intermine/intermine) and visualises it using [cytoscape.js](http://js.cytoscape.org/), a fabulous network visualisation tool.

 ##Setup
 ###Dependencies